 Under Angola’s Data Protection Law, data controllers are defined as “any natural or legal person or public authority that determines the purposes for which personal data is to be processed and the means through which this will be done”.
 Conversely, data processors are defined as any “natural or legal person or public authority that processes personal data on behalf of a data controller under a contractual link between them”.
 Furthermore, the law defines personal data as “any information of any kind or in any medium, including image and sound, relating to an identified or identifiable natural person (i.e. data subject)”.

 In terms of the scope and application of the law, the personal scope of the law applies to “all data processing operations undertaken by any natural or legal persons from the public, private, or cooperative sectors”.
-Alternatively, the material scope of the law applies all data processing activities that take place within Angola, except processing activities that are carried out in the context of personal or domestic activities, while the territorial scope of the law is applicable under the following conditions:
+Alternatively, the material scope of the law applies to all data processing activities that take place within Angola, except processing activities that are carried out in the context of personal or domestic activities, while the territorial scope of the law is applicable under the following conditions:

 - A data controller or processor maintains their “head office” within Angola.